Structural changes across thermodynamic maxima in supercooled liquid tellurium: a water-like scenario: Introduction

 Liquid polymorphism, or the existence of two or more liquid phases of the same substance, is a topic of much current interest~\cite{Stanley2013,Tanaka2020}.
 Although the concept dates back to at least the 1960s~\cite{Rapoport1967}, supporting evidence had been lacking until recent years, when observations of phenomena related to liquid polymorphism began to emerge in a variety of systems.
 Perhaps the most intriguing among these are single-component systems, where the polymorphism points out the insufficiency of the theory of simple liquids~\cite{Hansen2006} to describe real, albeit compositionally simple, fluid systems, while suggesting the strong influence of local structures even for the properties of amorphous materials.
 The current list of systems with clear experimental evidence for a liquid-liquid transition (LLT), in decreasing complexity, includes large molecules such as triphenyl phosphite~\cite{Kurita2004} and atomic systems such as phosphorus~\cite{Katayama2000,Monaco2003}, sulfur~\cite{Henry2020}, and cerium~\cite{Cadien2013}.
 Meanwhile, an LLT has been suggested in many other systems with varying degrees of experimental and theoretical evidence~\cite{Tanaka2020}.

 Among these systems, water is perhaps the most famous.
 It is well-known that water exhibits a number of thermodynamic anomalies such as a density maximum at 4 $^\circ$C under ambient pressure.
-Among the different scenarios explaining water's anomalies~\cite{Pallares2014,Gallo2016}, the second critical point hypothesis~\cite{Poole1992} has emerged as a leading theory, supported in particular by recent results from both experiments~\cite{Kim2017,Kim2020a} (although not without controversy~\cite{Caupin2018,Kim2018}) and simulations~\cite{Debenedetti2020,Palmer2018}.
+Among the different scenarios explaining water's anomalies~\cite{Pallares2014,Gallo2016}, the second critical point hypothesis~\cite{Poole1992} has emerged to be a leading theory, as it is observed in recent simulations of water models~\cite{Debenedetti2020,Palmer2018} while also consistent with experimental results~\cite{Kim2017,Kim2020a} (although the latter ones are not without controversy~\cite{Caupin2018,Kim2018}).
 Under this framework, there exists an LLT in water in the deeply supercooled region and under elevated pressures, and the coexistence line of this LLT terminates at a liquid-liquid critical point (LLCP).
 A peculiar aspect of the LLT in liquid water, distinguishing it from most other systems, is the fact that the low-density liquid phase lies on the low temperature side of the transition.
 While this explains the density maximum in a straightforward way~\cite{Poole1992,Gallo2016}, it also leads to the distinctive phase diagram where the LLT exists at higher pressures than the LLCP, thus setting water apart from other single-component systems mentioned above.
 In addition, the critical pressure is predicted to be positive but not far from zero, so thermodynamic effects related to critical fluctuations can be observed along the $P \approx 0$ isobar~\cite{Kim2017}.
 These effects manifest as maxima in thermodynamic response functions such as the isothermal compressibility, and they form a line emanating from the LLCP usually referred to as the Widom line~\cite{Xu2005}.
 For ordinary water (H$_2$O), evidence suggests that the Widom line intersects the $P \approx 0$ isobar around 229 K~\cite{Kim2017}.
 A schematic phase diagram proposed for water is shown in Fig.~S1.